seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 And we in herds thy game, I give thee thanks
 For this fair token, which being laid unto
 Mine innocent true heart, arms in assurance
-My body to this business.—Let us rise
+My body to this business.--Let us rise
 And bow before the goddess.
 Time comes on.

 *They bow.
 Exeunt.*